The sun is shining and the sky is blue. So, it’s time to get yourself to one of these amazing beer gardens in Liverpool.

 Sip on outstandingly large strawberry margaritas or an ice cold beer, trying the delicious Pan Asian cuisine as you enjoy views of the Liver Building and Albert Dock.

-You can enjoy all the buzz of Seel Street with a well-deserved pint and a stone baked pizza, which are served until 2am.
 You will also never have a reason to leave your seat, because they’ll bring out the outdoor heaters once day turns into night.

 Goodness Gracious at Oh Me Oh My